PlutoPay

 1. User Flows

-Below showcases the User Flows for creating an account and setting a budget limit.
+Below are the user flows for creating an account (Marc) and setting a budget limit (Susan).

 1. Sitemap